Restartz/Meteor-chat/README.md

 [http://restartz-chat.meteor.com/](http://restartz-chat.meteor.com/)

-# Login
+### Login

-* Create your own account
-* Or use the following for an account with moderation level:
+* Use the following for an account with moderation level:
-..* username: mod
+··* username: mod
-..* password: password
+··* password: password